lasp/adamant/README.md

  * `config/` - configuration files for tuning the Adamant framework to fit a specific project
  * `doc/` - documentation explaining the design and use of the framework
+ * `docker/` - a Docker environment provided for Adamant
  * `env/` - files used for configuring and installing the development environment used by the framework
  * `gen/` - the generator system for generating Ada source files, Latex & HTML documentation, and more
  * `gnd/` - ground-based software tools and utilities